Updated April 27th, 2026

 Qualitative research has identified these 5 motivators to be effective for people with ADHD:

-It takes practice to work through ADHD symptoms, and we should be open to considering different types of support we may need, such as ADHD therapy or ADHD medication in more severe instances.
+When left untreated or undiagnosed, ADHD can affect one’s performance at work or at school.
+Several strategies can be utilized to manage ADHD and help you function at your best.
+It takes practice to work through ADHD symptoms, and we should be open to considering different types of support we may need, such as ADHD therapy or ADHD medication in more severe cases.

 Change can be uncomfortable, and we should move at a pace that is sustainable for us.
 At the same time, people with ADHD often respond best to positive interventions, so look for strategies that sound appealing or exciting to you.
 Below are a few effective tips for managing ADHD at work: